ati1monder/asusk6500ze-linux/README.md

 Thingy | Reason
 ------ | ------
 PKG C-States | They're going to work properly only if you will start the laptop without the charger.
 If you're going to launch your laptop **with** a charger, prepare to weirdass bugs with it, although it won't affect the actual performance.
 Also, they won't go below C3 after reboot
-GPU Fan | You can check the speed of the fan, but you aren't able to tweak it nor set the fan levels
+CPU Fan | You can check the speed of the fan, but you aren't able to set the fan level other than full or auto GPU Fan | You can check the speed of the fan, but you aren't able to tweak it nor set the fan levels
 ## What doesn't work
 Device | ID | Reason